 T.I.C.K.S is an acronym that can help you recall positioning checkpoints while baby is in your Tula Carrier.
 These checkpoints are especially important in the newborn phase when your baby has minimal head and neck control.
 But, it’s helpful to keep T.I.C.K.S in mind whenever you’re carrying your little one.

-Your baby carrier should be worn snug against you to securely hold your baby.
+Your baby carrier or sling should be worn snug against you to securely hold your baby.
 We often use the phrase “snug hug” to describe how your baby should be held in your carrier.
 A comfortably tight carrier will allow you and baby to move as one which will prevent unnecessary shifting or slumping of the baby.
 This will also help avoid additional pressure on your body.

 I - IN VIEW AT ALL TIMES

-While baby is your carrier, you should always be able to see their face and to easily check-in to avoid any airway obstructions or issues.
+While baby is your sling or baby carrier, you should always be able to see their face and to easily check-in to avoid any airway obstructions or issues.
 Ensure that there isn’t any fabric from your clothes, carrier, or anything else that is completely covering your baby’s face.
 Frequent check-ins help you and baby stay in tune.

 C - CLOSE ENOUGH TO KISS